urban-plumber/urban-plumber.github.io/index.md

 View the [available scripts and resources](https://bitbucket.org/matlipson/urban-plumber/src/master/) to help automate the multi-site phase.

-The project uses [modelevaluation.org](https://modelevaluation.org/) for distribution, submission and evaluation of data.
+View [modelevaluation.org](https://modelevaluation.org/), a portal used for distributing, submitting and evaluating project data.

 <!-- ## Resources to make participation simpler
 The project includes the following resources: